 - Dominion and Control.
 Have the police and prosecution exaggerated the accused’s connection to the drugs?

 - Informant Incredibility.
-Coached, paid, scared.
-Puppetry.
-What informant can be believed about anything?
+Coached, paid, scared — prosecution sock-puppets.
+What coerced informant can be believed about anything?

 - Entrapment and Sentencing-Entrapment.
 Would the crime have happened but-for government conduct?
 Or, did police pressure the defendant into a larger quantity than ever before?